merdok/homebridge-miot/README.md

 #### Fan specific configuration fields
 Keep in mind that your fan needs to support the feature which you enable, otherwise you will not see any effect.
 - `buzzerControl` [optional]
 Whether the buzzer service is enabled.
-This allows to turn on/off the fan buzzer.
-On Smartmi fans the rotation direction switch can be used to select between loud or quiet buzzer level. **Default: true**
+This allows to turn on/off the fan buzzer. **Default: true**
 - `ledControl` [optional]
 Whether the led service is enabled.
 This allows to turn on/off the fan LED. **Default: true**
 - `horizontalSwingControl` [optional]